mkdizajn/mkdizajn.github.io/_posts/2014-08-02-i-hate-chickenpox.md

 layout: post
 title: "I hate chickenpox :|"
 backgroundpic: ""
-excerpt: "you hate how chicken pox look like when your kid have it,,"
+excerpt: "You hate how chickenpox manifest, especially when your kid have it and it's spread :("
 tags:
   - disease
   - chicken pox
 ---

 <div class=message>